nazik/AzureIaaSAutomationCSharp/README.md

 You will need an Azure Subscription to download the file.
 You can sign up for one from this link http://azure.microsoft.com/en-us/pricing/free-trial/ .

 3.
-Reference Nuget "Microsoft Azure Automation Management Library" in one of the following ways:
+Reference Nuget "Microsoft Azure Management Libraries" in one of the following ways:

   Right-click on the solution and select "Enable Nuget Package Retore".